A1vinSmith/OSCP-PWK/README.md

 ### [GitBook](https://alvinsmith.gitbook.io/progressive-oscp/) for better(but less content) reading experience
 ### Notes and cheatsheets are in Wiki pages.
 ### Repo is mostly filled with writeups and scripts.
+### And HTB active writeups are in GPG. https://devconnected.com/how-to-encrypt-file-on-linux/

 # Kali Config via vmware/virtualbox(host on Mac)
 ## *Kali 2021 version already using zsh by default.
 You probably won't setup that much.
 Just do powerlevel10K with mate/Konsole terminal